 As age advances, bones lose a lot of integrity and become subject to fracture.
 Some broken bones occur as a result of age, but others are a sign of nursing home abuse.
 How do you tell which is which?
 And what do you do if you suspect a loved one’s broken bones are the result of abusive staff or neglectful care?
-Hinkle Law Offices can help.
+Hinkle Law Offices, LLC. can help.

 What Broken Bones are Warning Signs?